evecodes/JS-DOM-Practice/README.md

  Update 03: Added the close X button and styling.
 Added interactions to button two and its message close X button.
 Fixed the media query height issue.

  Update 04: Added the title button and art.
 Added an animation to it.
 Added a title font, added a footer.
 Changed some other minor things in the css.

+ Update 05: Fixed shifting grid bug.
+Limited H1 movement.
+Added an additional font to the buttons and text.
+Version 1.0 ready.